 Keep in mind that some of these symptoms can be a sign of something other than an STI, such as a vaginal yeast infection or bacterial vaginosis (BV)

-Some of these symptoms — like unusual discharge, having to pee frequently, and mild pelvic pain — are also common in pregnancy, even if you don’t have an STI.
+Some of these symptoms — like unusual vaginal discharge, having to pee frequently, and mild pelvic pain — are also common in pregnancy, even if you don’t have an STI.
 Your healthcare provider should talk you through what is and isn’t normal during pregnancy, but if you notice any symptoms that seem out of the ordinary (or worry you), talk to your doctor.

 Recurrent symptoms?
 Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.